yusun97/Sanctuary/README.md

 - Produce an alphabetical list (by name) of all of the monkeys housed in the Sanctuary.

 # Run the program using JAR
+JAVA 11 needed.
-JAVA 11 needed and please Use the JAR file in res folder Here is the JAR instruction https://www.jetbrains.com/help/idea/compiling-applications.html#run_packaged_jar
+Please use the JAR file in res folder.
+Here is the JAR instruction https://www.jetbrains.com/help/idea/compiling-applications.html#run_packaged_jar
 - Create a run configuration
 - Execute the run configuration

 # How to interact with the program
 There are three tabs: Create Monkeys, Move Monkeys, and Print Monkeys.
-- Create Monkeys: enter all information needed to create a new monkey.
+- Create Monkeys: enter all information and then click the button to create a new monkey
 <img width="1122" alt="Screen Shot 2023-03-15 at 7 13 32 PM" src="https://user-images.githubusercontent.com/113145079/225494030-6dcc44b5-443f-4123-9437-41190f63cfe7.png">
-Enter key information of the monkeys, then click the button to create a new monkey.
 Once successful, there will be an message shown.
 <img width="446" alt="Screen Shot 2023-03-15 at 7 13 52 PM" src="https://user-images.githubusercontent.com/113145079/225494208-f7d7e998-4e74-4435-baa0-f0cb167d2bb0.png">
 - Move Monkeys: enter the name of the monkey to move it to different places or treat this monkey.